Shana Novak/Digital Vision/Getty Images

 Voting is different all across the country, but there are three basic ways to cast a ballot: in person on Election Day; in person before Election Day; and by mail.

 The No. 1 question election officials hear around election time is, "Where do I vote?"
 There are a number of good websites that will tell you where your polling place is if you plug in your address.
 Try Vote.org, Rock the Vote or the National Association of Secretaries of State.

-- In Oregon, Washington state and Colorado, every registered voter gets mailed a ballot, and many other states allow you to request a mail-in ballot without an excuse.
+In a handful of states, every registered voter will get mailed a ballot, and many other states allow you to request a mail-in ballot without an excuse.
 If you do have an excuse for why you can't vote in person, even more states will allow you to request an absentee or mail-in ballot.

 A couple of things to watch out for with vote-by-mail ballots:

 - The biggest one is deadlines.
 In some states your ballot has to arrive by a certain date; in others, it has to be postmarked by a certain date.
 Check your state rules when you get your ballot.